Savings Fund

 Positioning

-• We increased our weighting in T-Bills and decreased our holdings in corporate paper.
+• We increased our weighting in provincial T-Bills in 2024, which offer attractive yields.

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Important information about the Steadyhand funds is contained in our Simplified Prospectus.
 Please read the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently, and past performance may not be repeated.